Bobcatou/broken-link-checker/readme.txt

 * Spanish - [Neoshinji](http://blog.tuayudainformatica.com/traducciones-de-plugins-wordpress/)
 * Ukrainian - [Stas Mykhajlyuk](http://www.kosivart.com/)

+*Note: Some translations are not entirely up to date with the latest release, so parts of the interface may appear untranslated.*

 == Installation ==

 To do a new installation of the plugin, please follow these steps

-1. Download the broken-link-checker.zip file to your local machine.
+1. Download the broken-link-checker.zip file to your computer.
 1. Unzip the file
 1. Upload `broken-link-checker` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-That's it.
+To enable/disable various features and tweak the plugin's configuration go to *Settings -> Link Checker*.

 To upgrade your installation